My recipes → Your inbox. Sign up today!

 stacked flourless peanut butter cookies

-Delicious flourless peanut butter cookies made with 5 simple ingredients!
-This easy recipe is gluten, grain, dairy free and filled with that nostalgic, irresistible peanut butter flavor you know and love.
+Delicious flourless peanut butter cookies dipped in chocolate and made with 5 simple ingredients!
+This easy recipe is gluten, grain, and dairy-free and so delicious.
+And filled with that nostalgic, irresistible peanut butter flavor you know and love.
 The perfect treat for kiddos and adults!

 Course: cookies, DESSERT, DIET